zepinglee/citeproc-js/std/README.txt

 Citation Style Language (CSL)

-Test source files (like this one) are ground into valid JSON by the ./grind.sh script in the root directory of the test archive.
+Test source files (like this one) are ground into valid JSON by the ./grind.py script in the root directory of the test archive.

-A test consists of four required blocks: MODE, RESULT, CSL and INPUT
+A test consists of four required blocks: MODE, RESULT, CSL and INPUT, and one optional block CITATIONS.

 Blocks of the test are delimited as show below.
 Only the leading
 >>= or <<= and the block name (which must be in all caps) are